Fernando Verdasco: 2011: Sixteenth ATP singles final

-At Indian Wells, Verdasco snapped his losing streak in ATP tour events when his second round opponent Ričardas Berankis had to retire after Verdasco was leading.
-But he then lost to Sam Querrey in the third round.
-At Miami, he again received a first-round bye but lost to Pablo Andújar, committing three double faults in his service game at 4–4 in the third.
+At Indian Wells, Verdasco snapped his losing streak in ATP Tour events when his second round opponent Ričardas Berankis had to retire after Verdasco was leading.
+He lost to Sam Querrey in the third round.
+At Miami, he lost to Pablo Andújar, committing three double faults in his service game at 4–4 in the third.

 At the Monte-Carlo Masters, he lost to Tommy Robredo in the second round, after a first-round bye.

 At the Estoril Open Verdasco reached his fifteenth singles final, defeating Frederico Gil, Kevin Anderson and was aided by the retirement of Milos Raonic in the semifinals.
 In the final, he lost to Juan Martín del Potro.
-Then at the Madrid Masters, his home-town, Verdasco lost in the second round after a first round bye to Lu Yen-hsun, which was only Lu's second victory on clay courts in his decade-long career.
-Verdasco reached the third round of the French Open as the 16 seed where he lost to Ivan Ljubičić.
+Then at the Madrid Masters, his home-town, Verdasco lost in the second round to Lu Yen-hsun, which was only Lu's second victory on clay courts in his decade-long career.
+Verdasco reached the third round of the French Open as the 16th seed losing to Ivan Ljubičić.

 Beginning his grass season at the 2011 Aegon Championships as the 7th seed, he defeated Nicolas Mahut and David Nalbandian in straight sets before losing to Andy Roddick in the quarterfinals.
 At Wimbledon, as the 21st seed, he defeated Radek Štěpánek in the first round in a long five set match, before succumbing to Dutchman Robin Haase in the second round.

-Verdasco reached his sixteenth singles final at the 2011 Crédit Agricole Suisse Open Gstaad where he lost to compatriot Marcel Granollers.
+Verdasco reached his 16th singles final at the Suisse Open in Gstaad where he lost to compatriot Marcel Granollers.